Minimum wage country profile for Poland

 This profile describes how minimum wages are regulated and set in Poland.
 It can be read as background information for Eurofound’s annual review of minimum wage setting series.
 Poland has a national statutory minimum wage (płaca minimalna) with one unique rate.

-Firstly, a recent amendment: from 1 January 2024 the list of components of remuneration not taken into account when calculating the employee’s remuneration has been expanded to the bonus for performing work in special conditions (art.
+Firstly, a recent amendment: from 1 January 2024, the list of components of remuneration not taken into account when calculating the employee’s remuneration has been expanded to include the bonus for performing work in special conditions (art.
 6(5) of the Minimum Wage Act).
-Moreover, the definition of additional bonus for special working conditions was added (art.
+Moreover, the definition of an additional bonus for special working conditions was added (art.
 1(11)).

-Secondly, in 2019 the catalog of components of remuneration for work that is considered when calculating the minimum wage was expanded to cover the seniority bonus (art.
+Secondly, in 2019, the catalogue of components of remuneration for work that is considered when calculating the minimum wage was expanded to cover the seniority bonus (art.
 6(5) of the Minimum Wage Act).
 Moreover, due to the diverse principles of granting seniority bonuses applied by individual employers, the law introduced a definition of the seniority bonus (art.
 1(10)).
-This change will be further discussed in section ‘What counts towards the minimum wage’.
+This change will be further discussed in the section ‘What counts towards the minimum wage’.

 Furthermore, from 1 January 2017, the regulation allowing payment of remuneration at the level of 80% of the minimum wage during the first year of employment was ceased to apply for employees who are taking up employment for the first time.

-Act of 10 October 2002 on the minimum wage with changes (Journal of Laws of 2002, number 200 position 1679; Ustawa o minimalnym wynagrodzeniu za pracę
+Act of 10 October 2002 on the minimum wage with changes (Journal of Laws of 2002, number 200 position 1679; Ustawa o minimalnym wynagrodzeniu za pracęPDFopens in new tab

-Latest regulation: Council of Ministers' Decree of 12 September 2024
+Latest regulation: Council of Ministers' Decree of 15 September 2025PDFopens in new tab

 According to the provisions of the art.
-2(1) of the Minimum Wage Act, the amount of the minimum wage is negotiated annually within the Social Dialogue Council (Rada Dialogu Społecznego).
-The statutory members of the Social Dialogue Council are representatives of the government, trade unions representatives and employers' organizations representatives.
-Representatives of the President of the Republic of Poland, the President of the National Bank of Poland, the President of the Central Statistical Office (Statistics Poland), and the Chief Labour Inspector, participate to the work of the Council by providing advisory opinions.
+Under 2(1) of the Minimum Wage Act, the minimum wage is negotiated annually within the Social Dialogue Council (Rada Dialogu Społecznego).
+The statutory members of the Social Dialogue Council are representatives of the government, trade unions representatives and employers' organisations representatives.
+Representatives of the President of the Republic of Poland, the President of the National Bank of Poland, the President of the Central Statistical Office (Statistics Poland), and the Chief Labour Inspector, participate in the work of the Council by providing advisory opinions.

 Social Dialogue Council (Rada Dialogu Społecznego; Rada Dialogu Społecznego - Dialog Społeczny - Portal Gov.pl (www.gov.pl)opens in new tab